 The Consortium’s Advisory Committee will review the Research Problem Statements and select a limited number that will be developed into Scopes of Work for research projects for which RFPs will be issued.

 The Problem Statement(s) should be prepared and submitted according to the specified format and instructions.
-Problem statements from university researchers must be submitted to the DOT representative for your state for endorsement.
+Each Problem Statement requires two endorsements: one from the Advisory Committee representative of the DOT sponsoring the project and one from the DOT employee who agrees to chair the technical advisory committee, should the Problem Statement be selected for funding.
 Go to the Advisory Committee link on this website for the list of state and university representatives.
-Each DOT reviews all research problem statements and submits the final list from their state to the NETC.
+Each DOT reviews all Research Problem Statements and submits the final list from their state to the NETC.

 Electronic submissions only (PDF): firstname.lastname@example.org